ytti/pc/README.md

 ## Configuration

 Configuration is via a toml file.
-The configuration file is searched for in the following locations, and the first one found use used:
+The configuration file is determined by the
+following:

 1. file given to the `-c` command line arg. (exits with error if this file isn't found)
-2. `$XDG_CONFIG_HOME/pc/config.toml`
+2. check `$XDG_CONFIG_HOME/pc/config.toml`
-3. `$HOME/.config/pc/config.toml`
+3. check `$HOME/.config/pc/config.toml`
-4. `$HOME/.pc.toml`
-5. no files; hardcoded defaults are used
+5. no files found; hardcoded defaults used

 Example config file: